Home Guides to Saudi Guide to pet relocation Dubai costs and flying with your pets

 My experience with the paperwork

-However, I would recommend to do this process 1 to 2 weeks before flying.
+However, I would recommend to do this process 1 to 2 weeks before flying just in case of any issues.

-After applying online, the website quicky changed from pending to “Upon vet inspection.”
+After applying online, the website quickly changed from pending to “Upon vet inspection.”

-It wasn’t clear what I needed to do next but I spoke to people who had done the process before.
-They told me I need to take my cats to Dubai Cargo Village.
-It’s open 24/7 but I would recommend to take them in the day.
-Here they are inspected by the on-site vet.
-The veterinarian also kindly corrected any errors I had on my forms.
-Also please note!
-You put your pets on one application.
+It wasn’t clear what I needed to do next but I spoke to people who had done the process before who told me I need to take my cats to Dubai Cargo Village.

 When filling out the forms both for the export and import permits, they often used different names either “Animal identification” or “Health Certificate number” but it was actually the pet microchip number that they wanted.

-For Saudi Arabia, importing cats is a lot easier than dogs.
-Once you have the approval, you simply fly with the animals and then present your paperwork to the staff at customs.
-The paperwork for Saudi you just print off the approval page with the permit number.
-There isn’t a document given like the UAE.
+Other notes – Saudi Arabia is easier to import cats than dogs.
+Once you have the approval, you fly with the animals and then present your paperwork to the staff at customs in the airport.

 We flew into Jeddah airport and this was their process.
 However at Riyadh I have been told there is an onsite veterinarian who will check your paperwork number, inspect the paperwork from your export country and inspect your pets.
 For Jeddah, we just showed it to the customs staff as there was no on-site veterinarian.